 During the typically bleak post–New Year’s Eve concert lull, Winter Jazzfest is a bright spot on the city’s calendar.
 With shows spread across nine nights, the fest brings top jazzers to venues like Le Poisson Rouge, Nublu and, for the first time, Brooklyn Steel.
 The festivities end with its signature two-night Greenwich Village marathon brings vets and up-and-comers, hordes of music fans and a palpable air of excitement to an array of cozy downtown venues for what's typically one of the best concerts in NYC.
-The shows aren't individually ticketed, so a wristband grants you access to any of each night's shows—as long as a given club doesn't hit capacity, that is.
+The shows aren't individually ticketed, so a wristband grants you access to any of each night's gigs—as long as a given club doesn't hit capacity, that is.
 It’s a model that encourages sampling and venue-hopping.
 The event also requires patience and an open mind: If your preferred show is full, pull out the schedule, and head to one of the nearby spots for something unexpected.
 This year's fest continues to stand with movements including #metoo and #blacklivesmatter in its active support of social and racial justice, gender equality and immigrant rights.

 RECOMMENDED: Full coverage of jazz in NYC